How do I fix audio feedback (echo, static) during my session?

-- Make sure you have selected Computer Audio in GoToWebinar..
-If you want to connect with your mic and speakers then you need to make sure GoToWebinar is set to the right mode (or else it will not pick up your audio).
+- Make sure you have Computer audio mode selected in GoToWebinar.
+If you want to connect with your computer mic and speakers, then you need to make sure GoToWebinar is set to the right mode.
 See Connect to Audio using the Internet (Mic and Speakers) to learn how to select Computer audio.

 - Try a USB headset.
-The built-in mic and speakers on your computer or mobile device might not pick up your audio as clearly as a headset, because built-in microphones on your computer or webcam can pick up other noise and cause an echo.
-We recommend a using USB headset plugged into your computer (instead of an analog-connected one), or headphones with a mic included plugged into you mobile device.
+Built-in microphones on your computer or webcam can pick up other noise and cause an echo.
+We recommend a using USB headset plugged into your computer or headphones with a mic included plugged into you mobile device.

-- Try unplugging and replugging in your mic.
+- Unplug and replug in your mic.
 Try unplugging your headset or standalone microphone from the computer or device and then replugging it back in.
 If possible, try using a different USB port.

-- Try moving the microphone if using a standalone one.
+- Move the microphone (if using a standalone one).
 If you are using a standalone microphone (i.e., not the built-in one on your computer or a headset), try moving it further away from your mouth.
 Also be sure to move any hand-held electronic devices (such as an iPhone) away from your mic and speakers, as this can cause feedback.

-- Try lowering the volume of your built-in speakers.
+- Lower the volume of your built-in speakers.
 The built-in speakers on your computer might be playing back the sound that your built-in mic is picking up, which could cause an echo.

 - Mute the microphone when you aren't speaking.
 If you weren't able to resolve your feedback issues, then try muting yourself when you aren't speaking to avoid having the unwanted noise disrupt the session.

-- Make sure you have selected Phone Call in GoToWebinar.
+- Make sure you have Phone call mode selected in GoToWebinar.
 If you dialed in with your telephone but GoToWebinar thinks you are using Computer audio, then it is probably picking up your audio from both sources!
-See Connect to Audio using your Telephone to learn how to select Phone Mode.
+See Connect to Audio using your Telephone to learn how to select Phone call mode.

-- Try hanging up and dialing in again.
+- Hang up and dial in again.
 An unknown issue might have occurred when you connected to the audio conference.
-Try dialing in again to see if the connection is better.
+Dial in again to see if the connection is better.

 - Stop using speaker phone.
-If you are using speaker phone, try switching to regular mode or using headphones instead.
+If you are using speaker phone, switch to regular mode or use headphones instead.
 The speaker phone might be causing unwanted feedback.

 - Avoid multiple connections in a single room.
 If there are multiple people in one room who are each connected using their own telephone, try these tips:

-- Have each person use headphones or a headset instead.
+- Have each staff member use headphones or a headset instead.